 Here is how it works: your body has many endocrine glands, which secrete hormones into your blood.
 The bloodstream carries the hormones to a specific place (an organ or a receptor) that is designed to receive them.
 Once the hormone gets to that specific place, it gives your body some special instructions.
 Some of these instructions tell your body to make more red blood cells, to make more white blood cells, to secrete acid to digest food, to absorb calcium, or even to make you not feel hungry any more.
 Hormones can also tell the cells in your body when to divide and grow.

 So, if we compare this whole endocrine system to how mail gets delivered, the endocrine gland would be like someone who puts a letter in the mailbox, then the bloodstream (which would be like the mail carrier) carries the letter to exactly where it is supposed to go (to just the right new mailbox, which would be like an organ, or receptor).
-Then, when the person who receives the mail reads their letter, that is similar to your body receiving the hormone (at the organ or receptor) and then doing what the hormone (letter) suggests to do.
+Then, when the person who receives the mail reads their letter, it is similar to your body receiving the hormone (at the organ or receptor) and then doing what the hormone (letter) suggests to do.
 Pretty neat, isn't it!

 In a microgravity environment such as space, astronauts cannot easily send letters back to Earth to see how everything is going.
 However, astronauts need to be able to communicate with ground control on Earth to see if their body systems are being monitored correctly and even if the timing is right for their return to Earth.
 Engineers need to understand how to best communicate in return with the astronauts as well, and they work to design the technologies, including cameras, video equipment, satellite phones and monitoring equipment, to be able to communicate with the astronauts while they are so far from home.